Skip to main content

 Why are these specific commands provisioned?

-Why should all the output specs be committed?
+Why should all output specs be committed?